 Fire ants can turn a blissful afternoon outside into an itchy, burning stream of misery.
 An attack from a fire ant typically causes instant, intense pain.
-The pain quickly gives way to itching and skin irritation that lasts anywhere from a few hours to a few days.
+The pain quickly gives way to itching and skin irritation that lasts from a few hours to a few days.

 Although it looks as though fire ants bite when they attack, the correct term to use is “sting.”
 As a result, we will use the word sting instead of bite in this article.

 For most people, fire ant stings are little more than an inconvenience.
 However, some stings can produce intense pain and itching.

-Stings can be life-threatening for people allergic to the venom of fire ants.
+Stings can be life threatening for people who are allergic to the venom of fire ants.
 A single sting can produce symptoms of anaphylaxis in just a few minutes.

 The term fire ant refers to several species of stinging ants.
 Two imported species that cause problems in the United States are:

 A native of South America, Solenopsis invicta has colonized at least 13 states in the U.S. These are mostly in the southeast.
 Less than half an inch long and red to brown in color, the species is commonly known as the red imported fire ant.

 Red fire ants build mounds around 18 inches wide.
 These mounds are often found in grass or lawns, garden beds, driveways, and other areas with ready access to food.
 They eat animals and a wide array of fruits and vegetables.

-These ants use their venom to stun their prey, allowing large groups of fire ants to overcome much larger animals quickly, such as box turtles.
+These ants use their venom to stun their prey, allowing large groups of fire ants to overcome much bigger animals quickly, such as box turtles.

 Also a native of South America, Solenopsis richteri is commonly known as the black imported fire ant.
 Black fire ants are only found in a few states in the Gulf Coast and southeast, including Texas, Mississippi, and Alabama.